Brideau/pokelyzer/README.md

 ### Aug 2, 2016

 I've updated the `pokemon_info` table so that you can now use the `rarity` property in your visualizations based on [this visualization](http://i.imgur.com/Qmx2vF2.jpg).
-(Thanks Niklas for the help!)
+(Thanks Niklas and [ferazambuja](https://github.com/ferazambuja) for the help!)
 To update, just drop the current `pokemon_info` using this command, or right clicking and Delete/Droping it in pgAdmin:

 ```sql
 DROP TABLE public.pokemon_info;